JuarezWeitzel/crypto-currency/README.md

 The project consists of a web application that provides information about cryptocurrencies.
 The displayed data includes the name of the currency, market value, price, and volume.
 The application also includes a search field to facilitate the location of specific currencies, as well as detailed pages for each currency with more comprehensive information.

-*Note: Some improvements and adjustments were made by me to enhance the user experience and further apply the learned concepts.
-These enhancements included the use of Styled-Components, the implementation of a Dark/Light theme, and a translation system on the website, enabling translation between English and Portuguese (Brazilian Portuguese).
-Additionally, I created a loading component and implemented a ContextAPI for it, providing a smoother experience during content loading.
-Moreover, a paging system between the currencies was also implemented.
-These improvements, which were not covered in the course, were implemented by me.*
+### Improvements Implemented by Me

+As part of enhancing user experience and delving deeper into learned concepts, I implemented several improvements and adjustments, including:

+- Utilization of Styled-Components for more flexible and organized styling.
+- Implementation of a Dark/Light theme system, providing users with the choice of their preferred visual preference.
+- Integration of a translation system on the website, enabling seamless translation between English and Brazilian Portuguese.
+- Development of a custom loading component, along with the implementation of a ContextAPI, to ensure a smoother content loading experience without interruptions.
+- Introduction of a pagination system among currencies, enhancing usability and facilitating navigation through the content.

+It's worth noting that these improvements, are not covered in the course, were devised and implemented by me to further optimize the functionality and overall experience of the project.

 ## Technologies Used